-James F. Booth (nay Jimmy) is a climate scientist whose research is focused on the midlatitudes.
+James F. Booth is a climate scientist whose research is focused on the midlatitudes.
 He has a background in environmental science and mathematics and uses both to study weather patterns in the current and future climate.
 As an undergraduate, Jimmy performed research UNC-Chapel Hill that focused on the ice ages.
 Then he studied numerical fluid dynamics at University of Kentucky.
 He realized fluid dynamics plus earth science equates to geophysical fluid dynamics and went to University of Washington to study atmospherics science.
 Jimmy's Master's research examined the impact of mesoscale eddy mixing on North Atlantic deep water formation.
 His PhD research focused on the influence of the Gulf Stream on the Atmosphere.
 After finishing his PhD, Jimmy won a NASA Postdoctoral Program Fellowship and moved to NYC to study extratropical cyclone dynamics with Anthony Del Genio at NASA GISS and Lorenzo Polvani at Columbia.
 Outside of work, Jimmy enjoys taking long strolls around the city with his family, as well as biking and soccer.
-He intends to get back into rock climbing, but has yet to overcome the gravitational pull of Manhattan.

 Colle, B. A., J. F. Booth, E. K. M. Chang, 2015: A review of historical and future changes of extratropical cyclones and associated impacts along the U.S. east coast.
 Current Climate Change Reports.
-In Press.
+Current Climate Change Reports 1, 125-143.

 Booth, J. F., L. Polvani, P. O’Gorman, and S. Wang, 2015: Effective Stability in a Moist Baroclinic Wave, Atmospheric Research Letters, doi: 10.1002/asl2.520.